tyebgat/nous-intelligence/README.md

        - 'test': Just prints out a predetermined message everytime.

 - **General Settings:**
-     - "tts_language": Changes Google tts.
+     - "app_language": Changes Google tts and ai conversation loop.
 Either 'spanish' or 'english'.
      - "face_detection": Toggles Face Detection.
 False = Off, True = On.

 - **Log Settings:**
-     - "detailed_logs": prints a more detailed version of the logs with full API responses for debugging.
+     - "logs": prints a more detailed version of the logs with full API responses for debugging.
 False = Off, True = On.
      - "print_audio_devices": Toggle the print out of audio devices used in debugging to see which one is the Virtual audio cable.
 False = Off, True = On.